nimay-gupta/Bokeh-Effect-with-Deep-Learning/README.md

 # Bokeh Effect with Deep Learning

-Controllable semantic image editing enables a user to change entire image attributes with a few clicks, e.g., gradually making a summer scene look like it was taken in winter.
-Classic approaches for this task use a Generative Adversarial Net (GAN) to learn a latent space and suitable latent-space transformations.

-However, current approaches often suffer from attribute edits that are entangled, global image identity changes, and diminished photo-realism.
-To address these concerns, Zhuag et al. [1] proposed a method that  enhanced the control of the edits on images by monitoring and analysing the latent space involved with GANs.
+Bokeh is an important artistic effect used to highlight the main object of interest on the photo by blurring all out-of-focus areas.
+While DSLR and system camera lenses can render this effect naturally, mobile cameras are unable to produce shallow depth-of-field photos due to a very small aperture diameter of their optics.
+Unlike the current solutions simulating bokeh by applying Gaussian blur to image background, in this paper we propose to learn a realistic shallow focus technique directly from the photos produced by DSLR cameras.

+For this, we present a large-scale bokeh dataset consisting of 5K shallow / wide depth-of-field image pairs captured using the Canon 7D DSLR with 50mm f/1.8 lenses.
+We use these images to train a deep learning model to reproduce a natural bokeh effect based on a single narrow-aperture image.
+The experimental results show that the proposed approach is able to render a plausible non-uniform bokeh even in case of complex input data with multiple objects.

-In this project, you will implement this method and generate qualitative results on datasets like CelebA, MITPlaces2, and take a step further in understanding controllable GANs.
+In this project, you will implement this method and generate qualitative results on aforementioned dataset, and take a step further in understanding neural networks.
 Finally, you will document your learnings and results in a report.

-Note that a firm knowledge of GANs is expected for taking up this project.
-"Learning how a GAN works" is NOT a part of the project.
+Note that a good knowledge of *Deep Learning* is appreciated for this project.

 ![](https://github.com/nimay-gupta/Bokeh-Effect-with-Deep-Learning/blob/main/im.jpeg)

 ## Structure and Timeline

-1. **Reading**.
+1. **Reading**:
 You will read and present the paper.
 Note that the paper is a bit on the harder side to understand thoroughly.

-2. **Programming**.
+2. **Programming**:
-  The paper implementation comprises of two implementation phases-

-  - GAN for face data generation
-  - Latent Space Direction Learning
+You will code in Python using  PyTorch (preferable).
 The majority of the time for implementation should be devoted to training and experimenting on the second phase.

-  You will code in Python using  PyTorch (preferable).

-3. **Writing**.
+3. **Writing**:
-You will submit a short report (< 5 pages, typeset in LaTeX) explaining what you did in the project.
+You will submit a short report (around 5 pages, typeset in LaTeX) explaining what you did in the project.
 It is recommended to *not* leave this till the end, as writing helps crystallize concepts.
 A document can be maintained to track weekly/daily progress.

 The project duration is 15 Dec - 15 Jan.
-It is not much time, so we'll structure the timeline in five-day periods (qweeks: quick week, also quintic means degree 5).
+This is not much time, so we'll structure the timeline in five-day periods (qweeks: quick week).

 | Qweek(s) | Dates           | Plan                                  |
 | -------- | --------------- | ------------------------------------- |